bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 before noon we left Santa Cruz and rushed to Fremont (where Nils lives), with a quick stop for In-N-Out.

-As I later learned, we didn't have to rush so hard – The timer starts when I actually pick up the car, not since the time I selected when making a reservation on Booking.com.
+As I later learned, we didn't have to rush so hard – the clock starts ticking when I actually pick up the car, not from the time I selected when making a reservation on Booking.com.

 > **Mistake made**